micked99/wspr-to-sondehub-script/README.md

 python3 webscrape.py --csv spots.csv
 </pre>

+## Edit those lines to fit your setup<br>

+Line 43 & 153 in webscrape.py to set what hf-band you are using<br>

+In the html file, insert you google map key in line 16, edit Line 7, then search for "var baseLng =" and "var contentString =" and edit to your liking<br>

 ## DG4NOB upgrade

 To use this pythonscript on windows I use Anaconda Python which you can download here